 The index sponsor determines the securities to include in the index and the weighting of each security in the index.
 Under normal circumstances, the index sponsor will rebalance an index on a regular schedule.
 An index sponsor may carry out additional ad hoc index rebalances or delay or cancel a scheduled rebalance.
 Generally, the index sponsor does not provide any warranty, or accept any liability, with respect to the quality, accuracy, or completeness of either the target index or its related data.
-Errors made by the index sponsor for a period of time or at all.
+Errors made by the index sponsor may occur from time to time and may not be identified by the index sponsor for a period of time or at all.
 Vanguard does not provide any warranty or guarantee against such errors.
 Therefore, the gains, losses, or costs associated with the index sponsor's errors will generally be borne by the index fund and its shareholders.